The search for the best strollers of 2017

 If we had to pick one stroller we'd recommend to a friend interested in quality, it is the UPPAbaby Cruz.
 It's lightweight, easy to use, and made of high quality materials.
-The Cruz earned our Editors' Choice award in both our shoot-out of standard size strollers, as well as another Editors' Choice award in our tests for the Best Stroller and Car Seat Combo Review.
+The Cruz earned our Editors' Choice award in both our shoot-out of standard size strollers, as well as another Editors' Choice award in our Stroller and Car Seat Combo Review.
 While the wheels are relatively small, making it poorly suited for strolling over rough surfaces compared to the BOB Revolution Flex, the Cruz's wheels do offer excellent maneuverability on smooth pavement and for shopping.
 Its use with an infant car seat is excellent, as it is easy to take the car seat on and off, including a few of our favorites, like the award-winning UPPAbaby Mesa and Chicco KeyFit 30.
 While the Cruz is more expensive than most with a $500 list price, many find the quality of the product justifies the price.

 Works great with an infant car seat